callstack/linaria/docs/API.md

 Helper to build React components.
 It allows you to write your components in a similar syntax as [`styled-components`](https://www.styled-components.com/):

+The syntax is similar to the `css` tag.
+Additionally, you can use function interpolations that receive the component's props:

 ```js
 import { styled } from 'linaria/react';
 import colors from './colors.json';